 I just got off the phone with someone who started off the call with, “Sorry to bother you.”
 She said this twice in a 1-min conversation (that could have easily been an email instead, but that’s another issue).
 TWICE!
 I kid you not.
 If I had been in the middle of something, I wouldn’t have answered an unknown number.
-It takes a lot more than a phone call to bother me!
-I know it’s just a nicety and something you say, but still, you’ll hear this “sorry to bother you thing” a lot — people even say it to employees who are working in a job where they are paid to help customers.
-It comes across as over the top sometimes.
+It takes a lot more than a phone call to bother me.
+I know it’s just a nicety and something you say, but still, you’ll hear this “sorry to bother you” thing a lot — people even say it to employees who are working in a job where they are paid to help customers.

 7. Emergency phone numbers